postgresml/postgresml/pgml-docs/docs/guides/real_data.md

 ### Create user mapping

 A user mapping is a relationship between the user you're connecting with to PostgresML and a user that exists on your production database.
-The FDW will use this mapping to reach out to your production database when it wants to read some data.
+FDW will use this mapping to talk to your database when it wants to read some data.

 ```sql
 CREATE USER MAPPING FOR pgml_user